 Areas of expertise include: global security; strategic stability; disarmament; Russian military reform.

-Emma Ashford, Resident Senior Fellow, Atlantic Council
+Emma Ashford, Senior Fellow, Stimson Center

 Areas of expertise include: grand strategy; international security; U.S. foreign policy; Russia; Europe; Middle East; U.S.-Saudi relationship; usage and efficacy of sanctions; U.S. policy towards Russia; Syria; Ukraine.